Our beloved Ashby,

 Our Beloved Westie

-(you can always find a picture of him on every bottle)
+(you sometimes find a picture of him on some of our bottles)

 Mascot Forever at Granite Heights